potassco/clorm/docs/clorm/factbase.rst

 One important point to note when using projections is that the uniqueness of the output is no longer guaranteed.
-While the combinations of the cross-product of tuples being joined are guaranteed to be unique, once a ``select`` clause is specified this may no longer be the case.
+While the combinations of the cross-product of tuples being joined are guaranteed to be unique, once a :py:meth:`Query.select()<clorm.Query.select>` signature is specified this may no longer be the case.
 For example, if in the above query we only want to output the addresses of the owners of the different pets, the projection will lead to duplicate elements.
 These duplicates can be removed from the search by specifying the :py:meth:`Query.distinct()<clorm.Query.distinct>` modifier.
-In terms of SQL this is similar to a specfying a ``SELECT DISTINCT`` query.
+In terms of SQL this is similar to specfying a ``SELECT DISTINCT`` query.

 .. code-block:: python